romelmahmud/ph-L2B6-assingnment-1/README.md

 ## What is the Use of Enums in TypeScript?

-TypeScript is a superset of JavaScript that adds static typing to the language.
-One of the powerful features TypeScript provides is **enums**.
-Enums allow the definition of a set of named constants, which can make code more readable, maintainable, and less error-prone.
+**enums** in TypeScript is a special type that allows defining a set of named constants.
+It is a feature that provides a way to create a collection of related values and assign meaningful names to them, improving code readability and maintainability and less error-prone.

 ### Why Use Enums?